 About me

-I am a third-year PhD student in the IDS Department at ESSEC Business School, working with Pierre E. Jacob.
+I am a third-year PhD student in the IDS Department at ESSEC Business School, working with Pierre E. Jacob and Pierre Alquier.
 Prior to that, I received an Engineering Degree from Mines Paris PSL University.
-Prior to that, I obtained the Master MVA (Mathématiques, Vision, Apprentissage) MSc at ENS Paris-Saclay.
-I also hold an MSc in Statistical Science from Department of Statistics, University of Oxford.
+Before that, I obtained the Master MVA (Mathématiques, Vision, Apprentissage) MSc at ENS Paris-Saclay, and I also hold an MSc in Statistical Science from the Department of Statistics, University of Oxford.

-My research interests lie at the intersection of Bayesian nonparametric statistics and machine learning, with a keen focus on Monte Carlo methods.
-I am particularly interested in the intricate dynamics of Markov Chain Monte Carlo (MCMC) methods and their potential for unbiased estimation using coupling techniques.
-I am also interested in PAC-Bayes theory and, more broadly, to developing scalable, robust algorithms for computational statistics and machine learning.
+My research interests are in Bayesian statistics more broadly, and in particular Bayesian nonparametric statistics and its intersection with statistical machine learning.
+I have a keen focus on Monte Carlo methods—especially the dynamics of Markov Chain Monte Carlo (MCMC) and unbiased estimation via coupling techniques—as well as variational approximations and PAC-Bayes theory, all aimed at developing scalable, robust algorithms for computational statistics and machine learning.